trentgillin/Doctor_Who/doctor_who.md

 ![](doctor_who_files/figure-markdown_github/unnamed-chunk-8-1.png) I should have known that the eleventh doctor's most common word is "time."
 I also think it is pretty funny that of course the word "doctor" would be top five.

-Now that went so well, I think it would be really cool if I did the same thing for: Rory, Amy, Clara, and of course River.
+On to Rory, Amy, Clara, and River.

 ``` r
 eleventh%>%